-Yellow Flowers' Day: Exploring Full Moon Offerings Tradition in Hue, Vietnam
+Yellow Mums' Day: Exploring Full Moon Offerings Tradition in Hue, Vietnam

 As soon as I figured out the purpose of all those fruit-filled tables and on which days they were set up, I started looking forward to the next opportunity to photograph Cúng Rằm.
 The offerings on the last new moon were noticeably more modest so I began counting down the days until the next full moon to go out with my camera and document this beautiful tradition.